tjk911/lohud-newsletter/readme.md

 Changelog
 ==============

+v1.0.0 - Feature complete, included function to pull headline from front manager instead of story headline

 v0.1.2 - Added a check to limit API calls to once a minute at most, added character count and limit to admin, changed input to textarea

 v0.1.1 - Now uses PresentationV3 as the base to order the assets, and then matches with SearchV4 to populate the pages with the appropriate information.
 Admin page has been added, accessible through login.php